 - Senator (1994-2002) He was a member of the Finance, Foreign Affairs, Economics and Mining Committees.
-Leading senator in promoting the “Leyes Arica” (regional development) and implementing an e-legislation program in the Senate for citizen’s participation.
+Leading senator in promoting the “Leyes Arica” (regional development) and implementing an e-legislation program in the Senate for citizen’s participation (Senador Virtual).
 President of the Budget Sub Committee for the Armed Forces (2000 and 2001).
-He also created a nonprofit organization (Corporación Museo del Salitre) to protect and restore the last nitrate mining facilities in the Atacama Desert.
-Later, as Minister of Education, he requested and obtained the nomination of these facilities as a UNESCO Industrial Heritage Site in 2005.

 - Minister of Education and President of the Chilean National Commission of UNESCO.
 (2003-2005).
-His priorities were the quality of education and a reform in higher education in order to for increase coverage for low-income students and foster quality.
-In 2003 he obtained the approval of a major constitutional amendment enforcing mandatory and free secondary education.
+His priorities were the quality of education and increasing access to higher education of low-income students.
+In 2003, he contributed to the approval of a major constitutional amendment enforcing mandatory and free secondary education.
 Congress also approved a bill mandating teacher’s evaluation in all public schools.
-Minister Bitar launched and won the approval of two relevant laws for higher education, one providing government loan guarantee for students and another mandating accreditation of universities.
+Minister Bitar launched and won the approval of two relevant laws for higher education, one providing government loan guarantee for higher education students, and another mandating accreditation of universities.
 He also initiated a new program to improve English language teaching.

 - Coordinator for Michelle Bachelet´s presidential campaign (second round of voting, Dec.
 2005, Jan.
 2006).